Junior School Co-curricular

-For boys who excel in sport, opportunities for selection at representative levels such as IPSHA, CIS (Combined Independent Schools) and PSSA (State) are available.
+For boys who excel in sport, opportunities for selection at representative levels such as IPSHA, CIS (Combined Independant Schools) and PSSA (State) are available.

 Every Thursday Years 5 and 6 travel by bus to the Treacy Centre, Oxford Falls from 11am to 2.30pm.
 The boys return in time for dismissal at 3.00pm.
 Depending on the time of year the boys have the opportunity to play in different sports.
 A learn to swim and water safety programme is also available during Term IV.

 There are opportunities to join such activities as: